chrisguest75/docker_examples/README.md

 ## TODO
-1. Reverse shell into a container
+1. Create a layer and add it manually to the image
 1. Show patching a container to fix an issue reported by GCR
 1. Show how multistage builds work for testing
 1. Cache invalidation - package managers